 The Camlad Valley Community Wildlife Group was set up to help local people help local wildlife.
 The group provides a chance to learn and get that little bit closer to some our most fascinating plants and animals.
 Participating in the group provides an opportunity to find out about the distinctive wildlife of the Camlad Valley and the area surrounding Corndon Hill and to share your local wildlife knowledge.
 You will receive free expert training and a chance to engage in local opportunities to perform valuable conservation work and have fun at the same time.

-A annual report is issued each year, summarising the activities and accomplishments of the past twelve months and laying out plans for the forthcoming period.
-To download a copy of this report, select the appropriate link below:
+An annual report is issued each year, summarising the activities and accomplishments of the past twelve months and laying out plans for the forthcoming period.
+You can read our reports here.

 Area of Interest

 The geographical extent of the Camlad Valley CWG’s activities is shown on the map below, expressed in terms of tetrads (the 2 km x 2 km squares used in surveying many types of wildlife).
 The area includes Churchstoke, Hyssington, Priest Weston and Chirbury, so lies partly in England and partly in Wales.
 As a result, we have ties not only with the other Shropshire Wildlife Groups but also Powys-based bodies such as the Montgomeryshire Wildlife Trust.